Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Topological superconducting phase

 which are consistent with the gap closing points obtained from the energy spectrum in momentum space.
 The two critical lines intersect only when the condition $t^2+\Delta^2=\gamma_1 \gamma_2$ is satisfied.
 Consequently, for $\gamma_1 \gamma_2 \leq 0$, the two phase boundaries never cross, ensuring the persistence of a finite topologically nontrivial region in parameter space.

 Figure~\ref{fig7} presents the phase diagrams in the $\mu-\gamma_1$ plane for $\gamma_2=0$ and $\gamma_2=1$.
 From the phase diagram, we can see that as long as $\gamma_1 \gamma_2 \leq 0$—namely, when one pairing imbalance vanishes or the two imbalances have opposite signs—the topologically nontrivial phase always survives, regardless of the strength of the chemical potential or pairing imbalance.
 The interplay between chemical potential and staggered pairing imbalance therefore stabilizes robust Majorana zero modes in a broad parameter regime.
 We note that in the red region of Fig.~\ref{fig7}(b), the system is topologically trivial despite yielding $\nu=-1$ from the Pfaffian evaluation.
-In this parameter regime, $|\mu|< \sqrt{-4\Delta^2 + (\gamma_1+\gamma_2)^2}$, the real part of the spectrum is gapless while the imaginary part remains gapped, and no MZMs appear under open boundary conditions.
+In this parameter regime, $|\mu|< \sqrt{-4\Delta^2 + (\gamma_1+\gamma_2)^2}$, the real part of the spectrum is gapless while the imaginary part remains gapped, which means that the energy gap is an imaginary line gap.
+Thus, the system is not characterized by the $\mathbb{Z}_2$ topological invariant.
+Instead, it is trivial according to the topological classification in Ref.~\cite{Kawabata2019PRX}, and no MZMs present in this situation under open boundary conditions.

+It will be interesting to investigate the influences of disorders on this non-Hermitian Kitaev chain with staggered pairing imbalances.
+From the phase diagrams shown in Fig.~\ref{fig7}, we can find that the topologically nontrivial region in the $\mu-\gamma_1$ plane shrinks gradually when $\mu$ and $\gamma_1$ increases.
+So, for moderate disorders in the system, we can believe that the nontrivial phase can persist if $\mu$ and $\gamma_1$ are not too large.
+However, whether the nontrivial region still appears in the disordered system with large $\mu$ need further investigations, which will be explored in future studies.